-- Snap Desktop is case sensitive, which means the data can be entered into the postcode or zip code question in a variety of ways and you need to account for every possible variation in order to capture all the data.
+- Snap Desktop treats the data as case sensitive, which lets you enter the postcode or zip code question in a variety of ways.
+As a result, you need to account for every possible variation in order to capture all the data.

-- If the postcodes or zip codes include letter combinations that could be found in another postcode or zip code, for example, S7 and BS7, you should put the more complex codes before the simpler ones, that is, BS7 should be inserted before S7.
+- If the postcodes or zip codes include letter combinations that are also in another postcode or zip code, for example, S7 and BS7, put the more complex codes before the simpler ones, that is, insert BS7 before S7.

-- If the postcodes or zip codes include number combinations that could be found in another postcode or zip code, for example, SW1 and SW11, you should put a space after the shorter code.
+- If the postcodes or zip codes include number combinations that are in another postcode or zip code, for example, SW1 and SW11, put a space after the shorter code.

 - Additionally, it is always best to enter each postcode or zip code in inverted commas, for example, “BS8”.

 Create the postcode or zip code derived variable

 To create the derived single variable, please follow the steps below to categorize the postcodes and zip codes by area.

 - Open the Variables window and click to add a new variable.

 - Select Derived from the Type drop-down and Single from the Response drop-down.
 A single response is used as each respondent only falls into one of the new codes.